 Ask a Canadian; are snow blowers an essential piece of equipment?
 Typically, you’ll get a big, fat, unanimous “no.” The snow blower has been seen as a luxury item which is meant only to make its owner’s life easier by a long stretch.
 As such, it’s easy to assume that they’re easy to use, no matter the given circumstance.
 While this is mostly true, there are, in fact, a few ways in which the standard snow shovel reigns superior over the snow blower.
 Really, I’m not just working for the Brotherhood of Snow Shovels; they can actually have some drawbacks.
+So, are snow blowers easy to use?
 Let’s take a look at whether or not a snow blower’s ease of use is worth the money in the first place.

 This is possibly the biggest downside of owning a snow blower over a shovel, though it likely won’t effect the entirety of the population.
 If you’ve made a habit of going down to grandma’s to relieve her of her shoveling duty every winter, you may have a harder time doing so with a snow blower, depending on your vehicle of choice.
 While a large pickup truck won’t be an issue in terms of lugging the thing around town, those with little cars with a small amount of space in them may not make it over to grandma’s this winter, at least not with their fancy new snow blower.

 There’s a reason many of us use a bicycle – or, god forbid, even walk – to destinations which are close to home; driving just isn’t worth the fuel for the extra minute or two it will save.
 Snow blowers are no exception.
 If you find you have a small area that needs shoveling and feel it isn’t worth starting up a gas-eating machine, a snow blower may not be for you.
 While there are electric snow blowers on the market, these present the pain in the rear that is plugging them into a wall in the first place.